lambcutlet/DPS5005_pyGUI/README.md

 * set 'Terminate (A)'
 * press 'Set' to load parameters then 'ON' to begin

-Note: Termination control begins 5seconds after charge start to allow current to stabilise.
+Note: Termination control begins 5seconds after charge start allowing current to stabilise.

 Check out http://batteryuniversity.com for more information.